ABRCMS Student Travel Award

 Deadline: July 20, 2017

 Are you passionate about helping the next generation of STEM students succeed?
-Apply for ABRCMS Judge Travel Award.
-Postdoctoral scientists and faculty members available to judge all scheduled poster and oral sessions and to review ABRCMS Student Travel Award applications are encouraged to apply.
-Preference will be given to active researchers in any of the 12 scientific disciplines represented at the conference.
+Apply for the ABRCMS Judge Travel Award.
+Postdoctoral scientists and faculty members, who are active researchers and interested in mentoring students, are encouraged to apply.

 Prospective applicants must satisfy the following criteria:

-- Active researcher in one of the twelve scientific disciplines represented at the conference
+- Active researcher (must spend at least 25% of time conducting research) in one of the twelve scientific disciplines represented at the conference

 - Postdoctoral scientist or research faculty member

-- Attend the pre-conference Judges' Orientation Webinar held in Oct.
+- Judges' Training Webinar held in Oct.
+(Part 1)

 - Judge all poster and oral sessions scheduled throughout the conference (must arrive on Wednesday, Nov.
 1 and stay until 2 pm on Saturday, Nov.
 4)

-- Federal Agency employees cannot receive any funding or compensation (complimentary travel, hotel or registration ) from ABRCMS and therefore are not eligible to apply for the Judge Travel Award.
-Individuals currently receiving funding from one of these NIH funded programs, are also ineligible to to apply – RISE, MARC U-STAR, BRIDGES-BAC, BRIDGES-DOC, IMSD, PREP, SCORE, NARCH, IRACDA, BUILD and NRMN.
+Please note: Federal Agency employees cannot receive any funding or compensation (complimentary travel, hotel or registration ) from ABRCMS and therefore are not eligible to apply for the Judge Travel Award.
+Program Directors who are funded by one these NIGMS programs, are also ineligible to to apply – RISE, MARC U-STAR, BRIDGES-BAC, BRIDGES-DOC, IMSD, PREP, SCORE, NARCH, IRACDA, and BUILD.

 New and returning judges are eligible to apply.
-Returning judges are only eligible for conference registration and a meal plan ticket.
+Returning judges are only eligible for conference registration and/or housing.

 Click on APPLY NOW and proceed with the following steps: